Enkidu-Chains/Ultimate-English-Irregular-Conjugation/README.md

 ### How to Pace the Study?

-At first, create new deck options for this deck and use these settings there:
+First, create new deck options for this deck and use these settings there:

-Anki version > 2.1.46 (the option menu changed then)
+Anki version > 2.1.46 (the options menu changed then)

 - New cards per day: 30
-- Maximum reviews per day: 200
+- Maximum reviews per day: 300
 - Learning steps: 2m 15m 1d 4d 10d
 - Graduating interval: 30
 - Easy interval: 4
 - Insertion order: sequential
 - Lapses: 15m 1 9999 Tag only
-- Maximum answer seconds: 40
+- Maximum answer seconds: 60
 - Burying: both unchecked
 - Advanced: 1826 2.50 1.30 1.00 1.20 0.00

-Anki version < 2.1.46 (the option menu was different then)
+Anki version < 2.1.46 (the options menu was different then)

 - New cards: steps = 2 15 1440 5760 14400, order = new cards in order added, new cards/day = 30, graduating interval = 30, easy interval = 4, starting ease = 250%
-- Reviews: maximum = 200, easy bonus = 130%, interval modifier = 100%, maximum interval = 1826
+- Reviews: maximum = 300, easy bonus = 130%, interval modifier = 100%, maximum interval = 1826
 - Lapses: steps = 15, new interval = 0%, minimum interval = 1 day, leech threshold = 9999, leech action = tag only
-- General: max answer time = 40 seconds, show answer timer
+- General: max answer time = 60 seconds, show answer timer

-Anki will make everything automaticaly.
+Anki will make everything automatically.

 ### Tags and Filtering